CCurl/c4/README.md

 ## ColorForth's influence on c4
 c4 supports control characters in the whitespace that change the state.<br/>
+c4 has 'A', 'B' and 'T' stacks, inspired by ColorForth's 'a' register.<br/>
 c4 has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
 c4 also supports the standard state-change words.<br/>
-c4 has 'A' and 'T' stacks, inspired by ColorForth's 'a' register.<br/>

 | Ascii | Word  | State | Description|
 |:--    |:--    |:--    |:-- |